Families who have children or other loved ones living with special needs face unique financial challenges, even if they have a fairly high income.

-One important planning tool available to families like the Coopers is a third-party Special Needs Trust, says Allison Bren Ferris, Senior Vice President – National Director of Special Needs Trust Services and Life Management Services for Wells Fargo Private Bank.
+One important planning tool available to families like the Coopers is a third-party Special Needs Trust, says Allison Bren Ferris, Senior Vice President – National Director of Special Needs Trust Services for Wells Fargo Private Bank.

 Third-party vs. first-party Special Needs Trusts

 According to Bren Ferris, a third-party Special Needs Trust (SNT) is quite different from a first-party Special Needs Trust.

 - A first-party SNT is set up using the beneficiary’s own funds—most often from a personal-injury lawsuit settlement—and is subject to strict rules.
 A third-party SNT, on the other hand, is established with funds from other people, such as parents and grandparents.

 - Typically created as part of a donor’s estate plan, third-party SNTs can be funded with assets such as retirement funds, life insurance, and even real estate, Bren Ferris explains.
 Many are testamentary—created under a last will and testament and funded at the donor’s death—but family members can also create “stand-alone” third-party SNTs that are intervivos—or funded during the donor’s lifetime.
 Instead of having multiple trusts set up by different family members, all who wish to can contribute to a single “stand-alone” SNT.